A Neighborhood Preparedness Program

 If I attend the Orientation, do I have to start a program?
 Will I be pressured to start one?

-What if I hate talking to people or conducting meetings?
+What if I dislike talking to people or conducting meetings?

 Can I just start one on my own without going to the Orientation?